travis-ci/docs-travis-ci-com/user/deployment/rubygems.md

 ```
 {: data-file=".travis.yml"}

-### Branch to release from
+### Release Branch

-If you have branch specific options, as [shown above](#gem-to-release), Travis CI will automatically figure out which branches to release from.
-Otherwise, it will only release from your **master** branch.
+If you have branch-specific options, as [shown above](#gem-to-release), Travis CI will automatically figure out which branches to release from.
+Otherwise, it will only be released from your **master** branch.

 You can also explicitly specify the branch to release from with the **on** option: